TPA HISTORY

 • The accreditation and implementation of programs for;

-• Coaches at Club, Competition and National levels,
+• Coaches at Club, Competition and National levels

 • Officials at Range Officer, Judge and National Judge levels

-• PA National Championships
+• TPA National Championships

-• The PA Development Squad (PANDS)
+• The TPA Development Squad – under review in 2025.

-PA Standing Sub-committees
+TPA Standing Sub-committees

-PA has two standing sub-committees:
+TPA has two standing sub-committees:

 • National Coaching Council (NCC).
-The NCC is responsible for the accreditation of pistol coaches and the development and implementation of coaching programs.
+The NCC is responsible for the accreditation of pistol coaches and the development and implementation of coaching programs. – Under review and restructure currently and will be in place in 2026

 • National Referee Council (NRC).
 The NRC is responsible for the accreditation of Range Officers and Judges, and the development and implementation of rules for competitions.